THOMASELOVE/431-classes-2024/class06/README.md

 1. Dr. Love's feedback on the Minute Paper after Class 5 will be available before class begins.
 2. Answer Sketch for Lab 1 will be posted Friday 2024-09-13 at noon.
+3. I updated the book's Chapter 3 to fix a couple of typos a student found on Campuswire. **PLEASE** help me in this way if you find anything that seems wrong, or confuses you!
-3. We'll spend some time today making sure you have a chance to discuss working on Project A with a partner, and address any of your questions about the Data or Plan activities in Project A.
+4. We'll spend some time today making sure you have a chance to discuss working on Project A with a partner, and address any of your questions about the Data or Plan activities in Project A.
-4. More to come.
+5. More to come.

 ## Ten More Interesting/Fun Facts about Students in this semester's 431 class